redbrogdon/github_reporter/IMPLEMENTATION.md

 - [ ] 4.
 Update `DESIGN.md` and `USAGE.md` to reflect the new overall summary feature.
 - [ ] 5.
 Update the unit tests to include the overall summary.

+## Phase 17: Hacker News Service

+- [ ] 1.
+Create new data models for Hacker News stories and comments in `lib/src/models/`.
+- [ ] 2.
+Create a new `HackerNewsService` class in `lib/src/services/hacker_news_service.dart`.
+- [ ] 3.
+Implement a method in `HackerNewsService` to get the top stories from the Hacker News API.
+- [ ] 4.
+Implement a method in `HackerNewsService` to get the details of a story, including its comments.
+- [ ] 5.
+Add unit tests for the `HackerNewsService`.
+- [ ] 6.
+Integrate the `HackerNewsService` into the `ReportGenerator` to include a new "Hacker News" section in the report.
+- [ ] 7.
+Update `DESIGN.md` and `USAGE.md` to reflect the new Hacker News integration.

 ## Implementation Notes

 *   **2025-11-03:** Initialized a new Dart console application using `dart create`.
 Added `args`, `github`, and `google_generative_ai` as dependencies, and `test` and `mocktail` as dev dependencies.
 Created the initial directory and file structure for the services.